nats-io/nats-architecture-and-design/adr/ADR-47.md

 ### Sentinel

-If the client supports a sentinel, for instance with a callback predicate that accepts the message and returns a boolean, a return of true would mean continue to process and false would mean stop processing.
+If the client supports a sentinel with a callback predicate that accepts the message and returns a boolean, a return of true would mean continue to process and false would mean stop processing.

 ### Cancelling

-Wherever possible, the user should be able to cancel the request.
+If possible, the user should be able to cancel the request.
 This is not the sentinel.

 ## Disconnection

-It's possible that there is a connectivity issue that prevents messages from reaching the requestor, so it might be difficult to differentiate from a total or stall timeout.
+It's possible that there is a connectivity issue that prevents messages from reaching the requester, It might be difficult to differentiate that timeout from a total or stall timeout.
-If possible and useful in the client, this can be conveyed as part of the end of data.
+If possible to know the difference, this could be conveyed as part of the end of data.

 ## Strategies
 It's acceptable to make "strategies" via enum / api / helpers / builders / whatever.